SufiyaSayyed/AI-Research-Paper-Summarizer-and-Critque/README.md

 ### Installation and Development

-Since backend is setup using uv simply run below command, it will install dependencies and run on uvicorn server automatically.
+Add the required environment variables for setup present in config.py.
+Since backend is configured using uv simply run below command, it will install dependencies and run on uvicorn server automatically.

 ```bash
 uv run uvicorn server.main:app --reload --host localhost --port 8000